Wooodless/configs/README.md

-# configs
+# TheWoodLess
-Here you can find configs on different sowtware.
+## In this repository there are configs for any software.